JDM95aus/Project_OpenSourceTerracore_P.O.S.T./Trademark.md

 ---

-*This policy is part of the TerraCore™ project.
+*This policy is part of the OpenSourceTerraCore™ project.
 Last updated: 23-SEP-2025*
 *This document is licensed under CC BY 4.0.
-The TerraCore™ name and logo are trademarks.*
+The OpenSourceTerraCore™ name and logo are trademarks.*

 <p>TerraCore™ is a trademark used under common law for the open-source solar food synthesis project.
 Unauthorized commercial use prohibited.
 See <a href="Trademark.md">Trademark Policy</a>.</p>